 Foods and flavors from Mexico have influenced American cuisine for centuries.
-But in the last half of the 20th century, Mexican-inspired foods found their way to every corner of the country, merging into the mainstream.
+But in the last half of the 1900s, Mexican-inspired foods found their way to every corner of the the United States, merging into the mainstream.
 Alongside traditional foods like tortillas, tacos, tamales, enchiladas, and salsas, new dishes emerged that reflected a blending of Mexican, regional American, and other Latino cultures.

-For Mexican American residents and Mexican immigrants, the translation of their traditional foods into cookbooks, restaurants, and supermarket products provided a recipe for economic success as well as a source of cultural pride.
+For Mexican American residents and Mexican immigrants, translating their traditional foods into cookbooks, restaurants, and supermarket products provided a recipe for economic success as well as a source of cultural pride.
 Most Americans welcomed Mexican foods into their everyday meals, even as tensions over the flow of new immigrants from Mexico escalated in some parts of the country.